 Sec.
-4.5.
+4.6.
 Quarterly Payments and Quarterly Contribution Report.

-(a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund and (ii) the payments described in section 5.2, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund.

-- (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter. - (3) All quarterly payments shall be accompanied by the certification specified in subdivision (b). - (b) At the time each quarterly payment is due, regardless of whether any monies are owed, the Tribe shall submit to the State Gaming Agency a certification (the "Quarterly Contribution Report") prepared by the chief financial officer of the Gaming Operation that specifies the following: - (1) The calculation of the maximum number of Gaming Devices operated in the Gaming Facility for each day during the given quarter; - (2) The Gross Gaming Revenue calculation reflecting the quarterly Gross Gaming Revenue from the operation of all Gaming Devices in the Facility; - (3) The amount due pursuant to section 4.3; - (4) The calculation of the amount due pursuant to section 5.2; and - (5) The total amount of the quarterly payment paid to the State. - (c) The following shall also be included in the Quarterly Contribution Report: - (1) At any time after the fourth fiscal quarter, but in no event later than July 31 of the following calendar year, the Tribe shall provide to the State Gaming Agency an audited annual certification of its Gross Gaming Revenue calculation from the operation of Gaming Devices.
-The audit shall be conducted in accordance with generally accepted auditing standards, as applied to audits for the gaming industry, by an independent certified public accountant (auditor) who is not employed by the Tribe, the Tribal Gaming Agency, the Management Contractor, or the Gaming Operation, is only otherwise retained by any of these entities to conduct regulatory audits or independent audits of the Gaming Operation, and has no financial interest in any of these entities.
-The auditor used by the Tribe for this purpose shall be approved by the State Gaming Agency, or other State Designated Agency, but the State shall not unreasonably withhold its consent.
+- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund. - (2) If the Gaming Activities authorized by this Compact commence during a calendar quarter, the first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the Gaming Activities and shall cover the period from the commencement of the Gaming Activities to the end of the first full calendar quarter. - (3) All quarterly payments shall be accompanied by the certification specified in subdivision (b). - (b) At the time each quarterly payment is due, regardless of whether any monies are owed, the Tribe shall submit to the State Gaming Agency a certification (the "Quarterly Contribution Report") prepared by the chief financial officer of the Gaming Operation that specifies the following: - (1) The calculation of the maximum number of Gaming Devices operated in the Gaming Facility for each day during the given quarter; - (2) The amount due, if any, pursuant to section 4.3; and - (3) The total amount of the quarterly payment paid to the State. - (c) The State Gaming Agency shall have access to all records deemed necessary by the State Gaming Agency to verify the maximum number of Gaming Devices operated in the Gaming Facility during the given quarter, including access to the Gaming Device accounting systems and server-based systems and software, and to the data contained therein on a read-only basis.
+The parties expressly acknowledge that the Quarterly Contribution Reports provided for in subdivision (b) are subject to section 8.4, subdivision (h). - (d) Notwithstanding anything to the contrary in section 13.0, any failure of the Tribe to remit the payments referenced in subdivision (a), will entitle the State to immediately seek injunctive relief in federal or state court, at the State's election, to compel the payments, plus accrued interest thereon at the rate of one percent (1%) per month, or the maximum rate permitted by state law for delinquent payments owed to the State, whichever is less; and further, the Tribe expressly consents to be sued in either court and hereby waives its sovereign immunity and its right to assert sovereign immunity against the State in any such proceeding.
+Failure to make timely payment shall be deemed a material breach of this Compact.